rakesh-attri/salesforce-safari-/README.md

 3. The workflow `.github/workflows/deploy-pages.yml` will run on push to `main` and publish the site to GitHub Pages.
 You can check Actions tab for progress.

+4. The repository contains a GitHub Actions workflow that uses `JamesIves/github-pages-deploy-action` to publish the repository contents to the `gh-pages` branch.
+After you push to `main`, the Action will create/update `gh-pages` and publish the site.

-4. After deployment, your Pages site will be available under `https://rakesh-attri.github.io/salesforce-safari-/` (GitHub may take a minute to provision).
+5. After deployment, your Pages site will be available under `https://rakesh-attri.github.io/salesforce-safari-/` (GitHub may take a minute to provision).
 If you prefer a custom domain, set it in repository Settings → Pages.

 Design cues:
 - Warm Jaipur-inspired palette (saffron, sandstone, ivory)